aryanorb/CROCS-TSE/README.md

 # CROCS-TSE

 ## 📄 Paper Status
-This work is currently under submission to IEEE Transactions on Audio, Speech, and Language Processing (TASLP), 2026.
+This work will be submitted to IEEE Transactions on Audio, Speech, and Language Processing (TASLP) in 2026.

 <p align="center">
   <img src="figures/overall.png" width="800">